forestryio/forestry.io/hugo/content/docs/editing/media-library.md

 #### Front Matter File URL

-The relative path from the root of your site to append to media uploads inserted into front matter fields.
+The relative path from the root of your site for media uploads inserted into front matter fields.

 * _Default:_ `/uploads/:year:/:month:/:day:/`